NathanWalker/PocketRave-App/README.md

 # NativeScript + AngularJS

-This is a template project using NativeScript and AngularJS 2
+This is a project using NativeScript and AngularJS 2.
+It will include a Spotify and Particle.io integration for use in a music and light show.

 # Prerequisites